šŸ”’šŸ¤– The Next Step in GitGuardianā€™s Approach to NHI Security

 What are the risks of leaking a Akamai API Credential

 When it comes to Akamai API Credentials, it is crucial for developers to understand the risks associated with leaking such sensitive information.
-Below are some specific risks that developers should be aware of:
+Here are some specific risks to consider:

-• Data Breaches: Leaking Akamai API Credentials can lead to unauthorized access to sensitive data stored on Akamai servers, resulting in potential data breaches.
+• Data Breaches: If Akamai API Credentials are leaked, malicious actors could gain unauthorized access to sensitive data or services, leading to potential data breaches.

-• Reputation Damage: A data breach or security incident resulting from leaked API credentials can tarnish the organization's reputation and erode customer trust.
+• Reputation Damage: A data breach or security incident resulting from leaked Akamai API Credentials can significantly damage the organization's reputation and erode customer trust.

 ---]